liveahero-wiki/liveahero-wiki.github.io/_charas/crowne.md

 ---
 title: Crowne
 characterId: 5
-occupation: "Mechanic"
+occupation: Mechanic
----

-{% capture BIO_H01 %}
+heroes:
+- stockId: 10051
+  BIO_H01: |-
     A young girl who dreamed of seeing the most advanced technology in the universe remembers her dreams when she was an adult.
 She decides to hold that dream in her heart again, and the result is a hero who fights with a tool that has the ability to analyze a variety of mechanisms.
 The huge tool she carries accurately analyzes the performance and structure of any object that she sees.
 It is also a kind of supercomputer that can change into various forms of tools and disassemble objects.
-{% endcapture %}

-{% capture BIO_H02 %}
+  BIO_H02: |-
     A "man" should be this way, a "woman" should be that way...
 The environment around her was always filled with such words.
 With hobbies and personalities that are "masculine" according to those around her, she has always feel out of place and wanted to be a "woman" in her own right.
 The same thing was mentioned about her dream, and she longed to have a "womanly" dream.
 It didn't take long for her to abandon her dream once.
-{% endcapture %}

-{% include hero-infobox.html stockId=10051 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

-{% capture BIO_S01 %}
+sidekicks:
+- stockId: 10051
+  BIO_S01: |-
     A mechanic affiliated with Ramjet: a spacecraft manufacturing company with the largest market share on Earth.

     She is an in-house mechanic and spaceship pilot who has a partnership agreement with the company where the Protagonist works at.
 An Earthling from Seattle, USA.
     Her full name is Crowne Applefield.

     Her arms are as strong as her spirit, and she abhors being treated with contempt "because she's a woman".

     Since she's a geek deeply interested in high tech, when she sees rare mechas or robots she has a bad habit of wanting to disassemble them and analyze their structure.
-{% endcapture %}
-{% include sidekick-infobox.html stockId=10051 BIO_S01=BIO_S01 extra_sprites="fg_crowne_s01_skin1"%}
+  extra_sprites: fg_crowne_s01_skin1
+---

 {% include voice-table.html resourceName="crowne"
 h_gachaResult = "I'm Crowne a Mechanic.<br>You will be my operator?<br>Well, this must be some sort of fate.<br>I'm counting on you."